Mohamedyousef44/Image-Slider-Project/README.md

-# simple-image-slider-project
+# simple image slider
-## it is simple image slider code using
+## it is simple image slider using
 - HTML
 * CSS
 + Vanilla Javascript